cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 April 27, 2021 - Redesign of ics27 specification

 November 11, 2021 - Update with latest changes from implementation

+December 14, 2021 - Revisions to spec based on audits and maintainer reviews

 ## Copyright